Students under the age of 18

 While living in the residence halls, individual students have a limited level of supervision regardless of age.
 Students are permitted to come and go from their residence hall, visit students on other floors or residence halls, and make decisions about who and when guests visit them in their rooms.

 We strongly encourage parents/legal guardians to have discussions with their students about understanding and following the policies and procedures of the residence halls, local and state laws, and the need to make good decisions about being successful at college.
 Below are some frequently asked questions concerning our under-18 students.

 Is there a curfew?

 Although there is no curfew for the residence halls, the City of Reno has a curfew for minors from 9:00pm to 5:00am in the downtown area and midnight to 5am in all other areas.
 For more information please refer to the specific municipal code (Title 8, Chapter 8.16).

-We request that parents and/or legal guardians complete and submit the Consent for treatment of a minor form.
-This allows our staff to accompany the student to the hospital and authorize treatment.
-Every effort is made to contact the person listed as the emergency contact on the housing application form.
+We suggest that parents and/or legal guardians complete and submit the CONSENT FOR MEDICAL TREATMENT form to the Student Health Center.
+This allows the center to treat or refer to the hospital for treatment.
+Every effort is made to contact the person listed as the emergency contact.

 Any minor caught in any type of criminal activity, including underage alcohol violations, may be placed in police custody and the parent/legal guardian will need to be present for her/his release.
 The University does not assume custody for the release of a minor.